-The undergraduate concentration in Anthropology involves core training in the four fields of anthropology: socio-cultural anthropology, archaeology, linguistic anthropology, and biological anthropology.
-Some concentrators choose to explore the full breadth of anthropology, while others focus on one of the particular fields or even one of the curricular strengths of the department, such as medical anthropology or Mayanist archaeology.
-Many of the department's courses are also appropriate for non-concentrators and we encourage students from throughout the Brown community to take advantage of our courses and other programmatic offerings.
+The undergraduate concentration in Anthropology involves training in the four subfields of anthropology: socio-cultural anthropology, archaeology, linguistic anthropology, and biological anthropology.
+We offer a general track that draws from all of those, as well as tracks in each individual subfield and a track in medical anthropology, which bridges several of these subfields.
+Many of the department's courses are appropriate for non-concentrators and we encourage students from throughout the Brown community to take advantage of our courses and other programmatic offerings.

 Socio-cultural anthropology engages the full breadth of the modern human experience through the lens of ethnography, the longterm qualitative study of social processes in a particular context or setting.
 Socio-cultural anthropology works at the crossroads of the social sciences and the humanities in order to understand human experience in all of its fullness.
 The discipline does not restrict itself to a single aspect of human social life, such as the political or the aesthetic.
 Conversations in our classrooms and seminar rooms attempt to put behavior in the broadest contexts of meaning, power, institutions, and history.
 In a time of increasing specialization and fragmentation of knowledge, Anthropology provides an opportunity to look at the big picture and find it in the locally meaningful.
 In a world of manifold crises, it provides opportunities for applying the knowledge it produces, and in a world of increasingly global connection, the discipline provides many roadmaps.